jaredhoberock/thrust-workshop/more_points/README.md

       if(p.y > bounds.ymax) bounds.ymax = p.y;
     }

 We just loop through the points and make sure the box is large enough to contain each one.
-If the box isn't large enough along a particular dimension, we extend it such that it just contains the point.
+If the box isn't large enough along a particular dimension, we extend it such that it is just large enough to contain the point.

 At first glance, it may seem difficult to parallelize this operation because each iteration incrementally builds off of the last one.
-In fact, it's possible to cast this operation as a *reduction*.
+In fact, it's possible to cast this operation as a __reduction__.

 In the [`fun_with_points`](../fun_with_points) example, we used `thrust::reduce` to compute the average of a collection of points.
 Here, the result was the same type as the input -- the average of a collection of points is still a point.